gavgousti/IML-Task-4/README.md

 # Identification of similarity patterns in food images using Deep Learning

 - Implementation in PyTorch using Triplet Loss objective function.
-- The project was part of the Introduction to Machine Learning (IML) course, offered from ETH Zurich during the spring semester of 2021.
+- The project was part of the Introduction to Machine Learning (IML) course, offered by ETH Zurich during the spring semester of 2021.